cognitive-catalyst/cognitive-catalyst/faq.md

 We specifically recommend the Watson Catalyst projects use the Apache License to encourage project modularity.
 For example, some projects are written as libraries to be used by others, and the legal issues with open source software are much easier to deal with when every piece of code shares the same license.

+We require a line in all pull requests stating acknowledgment with [DCO 1.1](http://elinux.org/Developer_Certificate_Of_Origin), and this makes

 **Q:** What is required of new Catalyst projects?